elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 }
 ```

 Notice that we didn't have to decorate log messages with additional properties.
-ASP.NET Core automatically picks up the new headers and decorate all log messages with the correct trace ID.
+ASP.NET Core automatically picks up the new headers and decorates all log messages with the correct trace ID.